Static IP addresses are an option reserved for Enterprise and Business customers.

 - Delivered via DHCP so no configuration needed (see below)

-- Available to our Enterprise Gigabit customers only
+- Only available to Enterprise Gigabit customers